-- Provide leadership in the relevant research aspects of the project, developing research questions, generating original ideas, conducting individual research, small scale project management, and co-ordinating multiple aspects of work to meet deadlines. - Initiate publication of research results in top ranking journals and leading conferences. - Contribute to software development in the area of quantitative verification and synthesis. - Adapt existing and develop new scientific techniques, research methodologies and experimental protocols. - Test hypotheses and analyse scientific data from a variety of sources, reviewing and refining working hypotheses as appropriate. - Contribute ideas for new research projects. - Develop ideas for generating research income, and present detailed research proposals to senior researchers.
+- Develop research questions, generate original ideas, conduct individual research, small-scale project management, and co-ordinate multiple aspects of work to meet deadlines. - Publish research results in top ranking journals and leading conferences. - Contribute to software development in the area of quantitative verification and synthesis. - Adapt existing and develop new scientific techniques, research methodologies and experimental protocols. - Test hypotheses and analyse scientific data from a variety of sources, reviewing and refining working hypotheses as appropriate. - · Contribute ideas for new research projects.

-- Collaborate in the preparation of scientific reports and journal articles and occasionally present papers and posters. - Use specialist scientific equipment in a laboratory environment. - Act as a source of information and advice to other members of the group on scientific protocols and experimental techniques. - Represent the research group at external meetings/seminars, either with other members of the group or alone. - Assist in the supervision of post-graduate students working on related projects. - The postholder will have the opportunity to teach.
+- Develop ideas for generating research income, and present detailed research proposals to senior researchers. - Collaborate in the preparation of scientific reports and journal articles and occasionally present papers and posters. - Use specialist scientific equipment in a laboratory environment. - Act as a source of information and advice to other members of the group on scientific protocols and experimental techniques. - Represent the research group at external meetings/seminars, either with other members of the group or alone. - Assist in the supervision of post-graduate students working on related projects. - The postholder will have the opportunity to teach.
 This may include lecturing, small-group teaching, and tutoring of undergraduates and graduate students. - The researcher will carry out any other duties as are within the scope, spirit and purpose of the job as requested by their line manager or the Principal Investigators.